encolajs/encolajs-enforma/README.md

 ## License

-This project is licensed under a dual license model:
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-- ✅ Free for personal and development use (non-commercial)
-- 💼 Requires a commercial license for production/commercial use [Learn more →](https://encolajs.com/)

-See [LICENSE](./LICENSE) and [LICENSE-COMMERCIAL.md](./LICENSE-COMMERCIAL.md) for details.

 ---